MSEd: Special Education

 our program is designed to train and prepare teachers to recognize, and appropriate teaching strategies to respond to, the special education needs of children from birth to age 8.

-The EI/SE (Early Intervention/Special Education) tracks incorporate standards based on developmentally appropriate practices (National Association for the Education of Young Children) and recommended practices (Council for Exceptional Children – Divison for Early Childhood).
+The EI/SE (Early Intervention/Special Education) tracks incorporate standards based on developmentally appropriate practices (National Association for the Education of Young Children) and recommended practices (Council for Exceptional Children – Division for Early Childhood).
 Professional practices guide the WOU EI/SE students in their acquisition of knowledge and skills in following key areas of direct services:

 - Child-focused practices